Sarada (1962 film)

 Sarada was released on 16 March 1962.
 Srinivasan had to distribute the film himself after distributors backed out.
 Despite this, it became successful at the box office established Gopalakrishnan as a popular director.
-The film was remade in Hindi as Suhagan (1964), in Telugu as Sumangali (1965) and in Kannada as Sothu Geddavalu (1971).
+The film won the National Film Award for Best Feature Film in Tamil – Certificate of Merit for the Third Best Feature Film.
+It was remade in Hindi as Suhagan (1964), in Telugu as Sumangali (1965) and in Kannada as Sothu Geddavalu (1971).